CharanTejaV/CharanTejaV/README.md

 👋 Hi, I’m Charan Teja Vangapandu

-📊 Data Engineer with 3.7 years of experience in analytics, specializing in data engineering and programming.
+📊 Data Engineer with close to 4 years of experience in analytics, specializing in data engineering and programming.

 🎓 Master's in Business Analytics at the University of New Haven.